 Homeowners insurance policies typically have a dollar deductible. $500 and $1,000 are a common deductible amount.
 No matter how much damage you have with a dollar deductible, you pay the amount of the deductible.

 However, hurricane deductibles are based on a percentage of the insured value of the home.
 For example, if the insured value of your home is $500,000, here’s what you would owe.
 With a 2% deductible you would pay the first $10,000.
 With a 5% deductible, you pay the first $25,000.
 In this example, the difference the homeowner would owe could be as much as $24,500.

 For more information on hurricane insurance, see the post titled “How to Get Hurricane Insurance Without Getting Blown Away“.

 3) Tornado Preparation and Insurance

 Tornado warnings typically come with only one day of warning.
 That’s not enough time to properly prepare.
 Don’t wait.
 Start preparing now.
-To make sure your home and property are prepared, take the following steps:
+Make sure your home and property are prepared by taking the following steps:

 - If you live in an area that floods, have comprehensive insurance on your cars and flood insurance on your home.

 - Have a complete list of contents for your home.
 The list should include images and value estimates.

 - Know the condition of your roof.
 Does it have known problems that could cause it to leak during the next storm?